topbitdu/repres-bootstrap/README.md

 ### Render the Style

 The Style partial includes the HTML style tags for Bootstrap and its extensions.
-Only the [Boot CDN](http://cdn.bootcss.com/) servers are supported.
+The [Boot CDN](http://cdn.bootcss.com/) server is supported by default.
+However, the :cdn option could be passed in to support other CDN servers.
+The CDN servers must syncrhonize with [cdnjs](https://github.com/cdnjs/cdnjs).

 The following code snippet does __not__ load any CSS library.
 ```erb